ppone/docs/guides/payments.md

 Online payments are essential if you want to get paid quicker.
 They also are key to auto-charging your clients with subscriptions.

-You can accept credit/debit card, ACH, and bitcoin payments through [Stripe](https://stripe.com), the payment processor we have partnered with.
+You can accept credit/debit card, and ACH payments through [Stripe](https://stripe.com), the payment processor we have partnered with.
 Our set up process will help you easily sign up for a merchant account.
 You can also accept [PayPal](https://paypal.com) payments.

 *If you need to accept payments through a different payment processor then please get in touch.*